BookOverflowLib/BookOverflow/README.md

 To use phpmyadmin go to `http://localhost:8081/`.
 ***
-To setup ssh keys for uploading the website to paoltti's server:
+To setup ssh keys for uploading the website to Paolotti's server:
 ```bash
 ssh-copy-id USERNAME@paolotti.studenti.math.unipd.it
 ssh paolotti.studenti.math.unipd.it -l USERNAME -L8080:tecweb:80 -L8443:tecweb:443 -L8022:tecweb:22